Harris-YWang/todo-list-ng/README.md

 ## Brief Description

-This is a simple todo-list project.
+This is a simple todo-list project.<br>
-You can list your plan, agenda, or whatever you like.
+You can list your plan, agenda, or whatever you like.<br>
 Don't worry!
-No data will be kept here when you leave.
+No data will be kept here when you leave.<br>
 Enjoy it! :-)